codedad/SO_Drag_n_Snap_iOS/README.md

 ARC enabled, Tested on iOS5.0

 ### Extendibility
-More generic approach adding snap points.
+More generic approach to add snap points dynamically.

 ### Licensing
 Feel free to use this source code for your purpose.
 If you find it useful give an upvote on